Bekir Fikri: Plot for an Ottoman-Albanian military alliance (1913–1914) and death

-Fikri acting as Izzet Pasha's emissary contacted Ismail Qemali who had declared Albanian independence in November 1912 during the Balkan Wars.
-He presented Qemali with a plan that envisaged joint Ottoman, Albanian and Bulgarian military action against Greece and Serbia.
+Fikri acting as Izzet Pasha's emissary contacted Ismail Kemal who had declared Albanian independence in November 1912 during the Balkan Wars.
+He presented Kemal with a plan that envisaged joint Ottoman, Albanian and Bulgarian military action against Greece and Serbia.
 Albania's reward in the military venture would have been the allocation of Kosovo and Chameria, areas given to Serbia and Greece by the Conference of Ambassadors.
-Qemali assured Fikri of his loyalty to Izzet Pasha as monarch of Albania and supported a plan from the CUP government in Istanbul to secretly infiltrate troops and weapons into the country to conduct a guerilla war against Serbian and Greek forces.
+Kemal assured Fikri of his loyalty to Izzet Pasha as monarch of Albania and supported a plan from the CUP government in Istanbul to secretly infiltrate troops and weapons into the country to conduct a guerrilla war against Serbian and Greek forces.
 After these negotiations Fikri sent telegrams to Istanbul, and asked the government to send 200-300 ammunition boxes with bullets, 4 machine guns and 4 cannons to Vlorë.
-In a telegram sent from Brindisi, Fikri advised that Ismail Qemali and Izzet Pasha should meet somewhere in Europe.
-In January 1914, 200 Ottoman soldiers and 19 officers with ties to Qemali boarded the steamship Maran for Vlorë.
+In a telegram sent from Brindisi, Fikri advised that Ismail Kemal and Izzet Pasha should meet somewhere in Europe.
+In January 1914, 200 Ottoman soldiers and 19 officers with ties to Kemal boarded the steamship Maran for Vlorë.
 Dressed as Albanian civilians, their objective was to seize the town at night and make Izzet Pasha the monarch of Albania.

 The Serbs uncovered the plot and the Serbian consul in Vlorë, Gavrilović, reported the operation to the International Control Commission (ICC), an organisation set up by the Great Powers to temporarily administer Albania until its own political institutions were developed.
 The ICC disturbed by events allowed Dutch officers sent as a neutral force by the Great Powers to serve as the Albanian Gendarmerie to declare a state of emergency and stop the activities of Fikri.
 In a raid on the port of Vlorë they discovered during 7–8 January 1914 a total of 11 Ottoman officers and more than 200 soldiers.
 Another twenty people, including Fikri, were arrested.
-During Fikri's trial the plot emerged and an ICC military court under Colonel Willem de Veer condemned him to death and he was later pardoned with life imprisonment, while Qemali and his cabinet resigned.
+During Fikri's trial the plot emerged and an ICC military court under Colonel Willem de Veer condemned him to death and he was later pardoned with life imprisonment, while Kemal and his cabinet resigned.
 Due to the efforts of the Ottoman government Fikri was released from imprisonment on 18 August 1914.
 Later in 1914 Fikri fought and died at the Battle of Sarikamish during the First World War.